Jesuszilla/lconsole/README.md

 * Clipboard pasting (Ctrl+V)
 * Execute arbitrary Lua commands
 * Uses config.ini debug font setting (change your debug font to change the font in the LConsole terminal)
-* Dual output - prints to the interactive console as well as the terminal.
+* Dual output - prints to the interactive console as well as the terminal (through the `lconsole.print` and `lconsole.printString` methods).
 * Automatic text and word wrapping.

 ## Basic Usage